damiankorcz/Alternative-Checkboxes-Reference-Set/README.md

 >
 > You can see the breakdown for that in: [07 Impact Breakdown.md](https://github.com/damiankorcz/Alternative-Checkboxes-Reference-Set/blob/main/07%20Impact%20Breakdown.md)

-- [ ] 📌 Review the CSS from each theme to identify the patterns used to implement the feature.
+- [x]  Review the CSS from each theme to identify the patterns used to implement the feature.
+> **Outcome:** We've identified the most common ways Alternative Checkboxes are implemented and have created a CSS Reset file as a temporary way to reset everything back to the default checkbox styling.
+This also spawned a new goal to try and get all Style Settings enabled themes to support a toggle function which allows the user to disable the theme's Alternative Checkboxes feature.
 ## Creating a Reference Set
-- [ ] Decide on the initial set of Checkboxes.
+- [x] Decide on the initial set of Checkboxes.
-	- [ ] Possibly use a Tier system which rates the checkboxes based on their current popularity / percentage of use across themes.
+	- [x] Possibly use a Tier system which rates the checkboxes based on their current popularity / percentage of use across themes.
-- [ ] Best practices / conventions.
+- [x] Best practices / conventions.
-	- [ ] Agreed syntax / meaning.
+	- [x] Agreed syntax / meaning.
-	- [ ] Agreed icons to represent the checkbox?
+	- [x] Agreed icons to represent the checkbox?
-	- [ ] Agreed colours?
+	- [x] Agreed colours?
+> **Outcome:** Settled on the most common set of Checkboxes which turned out to be what is defined in the Minimal Theme.
+A large portion of themes which implement Alternative Checkboxes directly use the same Checkbox syntax in conjunction with the meaning.
+Some themes expand on it.
+As mentioned above you can see the breakdown in: [06 Syntax and Meaning Review.md](https://github.com/damiankorcz/Alternative-Checkboxes-Reference-Set/blob/main/06%20Syntax%20and%20Meaning%20Review.md)
+> The general consensus was to use Lucide icon set for the Reference Set since that's what Obsidian uses for it's UI.
+The icons were selected to match the same representations as other Alternative Checkboxes implementations.
+The Reference Set won't dictate what colour each icon will use but the CSS does accommodate setting any colour you want for your Theme / CSS snippet.

 - [ ] Assure that all plugins which interact with Alternative Checkboxes are setup to support the Reference Set.
 Provide any help / adapt based on feedback.

 ## CSS Guidelines for Implementation
-- [ ] Barebones CSS Implementation of the Reference Set.
+- [ ] 📌Barebones CSS Implementation of the Reference Set.
-	- [ ] Decide if the implementation provides example icons (likely [Lucide](https://lucide.dev/) to match existing Obsidian icons).
+	- [ ] 📌Decide if the implementation provides example icons (likely [Lucide](https://lucide.dev/) to match existing Obsidian icons).
-	- [ ] Naming convention for CSS Variables.
+	- [ ] 📌Naming convention for CSS Variables.
 - [ ] 📌 General guidelines for Theme Developers to help users with using the Checkboxes they want to use.
 	- [ ] 📌 Allow users to fully disable the Theme's Checkbox implementation if the user prefers to use their own (likely a CSS snippet).
 This might include adding a Style Settings Toggle, providing the Alternative Checkbox feature as an optional CSS Snippet independent of the Theme's CSS or making sure the implementation within the Theme is easily overwritable by a CSS Snippet.